softwaremill/macwire/README.md

   lazy val drummer   = new Musician {}
   lazy val bassist   = new Musician {}

-  lazy val musicians = wireSet[Musician] // all above musicians will be wired together
+  lazy val musiciansSet = wireSet[Musician]  // all above musicians will be wired together
-                                         // musicians has type Set[Musician]
+                                             // musiciansSet has type Set[Musician] (unordered)

+  lazy val musiciansList = wireList[Musician] // all above musicians will be wired together
+                                              // musiciansList has type List[Musician] (preserves order)

   lazy val rockBand  = wire[RockBand]
+  lazy val orchestra = wire[Orchestra]
 }
 ```

+Both `wireSet` and `wireList` look for instances in the same places:
+- enclosing members (lazy vals, vals, defs without parameters)
+- enclosing imports
+- parent classes and traits

+The key difference is that `wireSet` returns an unordered `Set[T]` while `wireList` returns an ordered `List[T]` that preserves the order of definition discovery.

 # Autowire for cats-effect